We are no longer accepting submissions. This page is left intact for reference.

 Q: What formats are acceptable?

 A: Submissions can follow any format within the 1,000 word limit.
+(This limit is not hard, but a target.)
 No audio, video or picture (only) submissions please.

 Q: What about publishing in other languages?

 A: You can publish in another language in addition to English.

 Q: Will you accept anything?